DIParham/ePortfolio/README.md

 # Enhancement Three
 Describe the artifact.

-For this section of the ePortfolio, I selected to utilize restaurant data from the DAT 220 Final Project.
+For Databases section of the ePortfolio, I selected to utilize restaurant data from the DAT 220 Final Project.
 The final project aimed to demonstrate methods of data mining and how tools, like JMP, can be used to illustrate patterns and outliers.
 This took place in the August of 2020, during the 20EW6 term.

 Justify the inclusion of the artifact.